tbpaolini/imgconceal/README.md

                              where to hide another file).
 Please use the '--output' option to specify where to save the modified image.
+  -o, --output=PATH          When hiding files in an image, this is the
-  -o, --output=IMAGE         Path to where to save the image with hidden data.
+                             filename where to save the image with hidden data (if this option is not used, the new image is named automatically).
+When extracting files from
-                             If this option is not used, the output file will be named automatically (a number is added to the name of the original file).
+                             an image, this option is the directory where to save the extracted files (if not used, the files are extracted to the current working directory).
   -a, --append               When hiding a file with the '--hide' option,
                              append the new file instead of overwriting the existing hidden files.
 For this option to work,